cja5553/tweets_mining_social_concerns_orphans/README.md

 Submitted to Information Discovery & Delivery

-Please Cite as: Alba, C (2022).
-Applications of social-media mining in examining the social concerns of orphans during the early stages of the COVID-19 pandemic.
+Please Cite as: Applications of social-media mining in examining the social concerns of orphans during the early stages of the COVID-19 pandemic.
 Working Paper

 ## Abstract